ruby/www.ruby-lang.org/en/community/conferences/index.md

 [GoRuCo][19]: New York City's annual Ruby conference.
 A one-day single-track conference.

-[DeccanRubyConf][20]: Pune(India) City's annual Ruby conference, themed around fun activities filled around the day.
+[DeccanRubyConf][20]: Pune (India), City's annual Ruby conference, themed around fun activities filled around the day.
-Its a single-day single-track conference.
+It is a single-day single-track conference.

 ### Ruby At Other Conferences